You’re noticing changes in your vision lately that are affecting your everyday life.

 Cataracts and daily activities

-“Now, people have higher demand for clear vision,” Guo said.
+“Now, people have higher demand for clear vision,” Ksiazek said.
 “I have a patient who enjoys his vision after cataract surgery.
 He is a golfer.
 His vision wasn’t too bad prior to surgery, but he was not able to see the ball’s landing spot because it was so far away.
 He also wasn’t able to see the green grass clearly.
 Now his vision is sharp and clear, so he can see every detail from far away and the vivid colors are back.”

 A painless procedure